feedjira/feedjira-site/source/index.md

 <a class="button" href="/extending.html">Learn more about extending</a>

+Feedjira is used in some awesome projects around the web - from RSS readers to add-ons and everything in between.

+<a class="button" href="/projects.html">Learn more about projects that use
+Feedjira</a>

 ## Getting Started

 Feedjira requires Ruby version 1.9.2 or greater and like any Ruby gem, the first